oliveirathiago/oliveirathiago.github.io/_pages/work-in-progress.md

 ## Manuscripts in preparation

-- **The upshots of aggressive policing: assessing the impact of aggressive police stops on (distrust in legal authority**
+- **The upshots of aggressive policing: assessing the impact of aggressive police stops on (dis)trust in legal authority**

   Author: **Thiago R. Oliveira**.